ScPoop on Cloth Diapers

 Did you know they have all-in-one organic cotton diaper options now?

 No more safety pins and rubber pants just a few snaps and your done!
-Organic cotton diaper run about $17 each, and sets can cost $80 for 3-pk!!
-So when I found these diapers and after reading the reviews on Amazon mostly folks said the diapers leak, I went ahead with my purchase because the price was just so good.
+Organic cotton diapers run about $17 each, and sets can cost $80 for 3-pk!!
+So when I found these cloth diapers and after reading the reviews on Amazon mostly folks said the diapers leak, I went ahead with my purchase because the price was just so good.
+You can buy the old-school pre-folded organic cotton diapers at Walmart and Target.

 It has been three weeks now and I am loving these diapers.
 Yes I had some experience with leaks when we first started but it was only pee and I had to learn what snap closure was the right fit for my baby.